 Patrice (Pati) Skinner is a Speech-Language Pathology Assistant licensed by the state of California, and Child Development Specialist for UCP for 7 years.
 Pati received her SLPA from Santa Ana College and is a member of CSHA (California Speech Language, Hearing Association).
 She has been in the medical field for 34 years as a Nurse, specializing in dialysis, pediatric oncology, home care for children with ventilators, and pediatric home care for terminally-ill children.
 She is involved in the Special Olympics Program and volunteers in the local school district.
 As a nurse and SLPA, she frequently takes classes to increase her knowledge to benefit the children that she is serving.
 Pati and her husband, Jim, enjoy traveling, and keeping up with their seven children and 10 grandchildren.

-Katherine (Katya) Soot is a Speech and Language Pathologist certified by the American Speech-Language and Hearing Association (ASHA).
+Katherine (Katya) Corbin is a Speech and Language Pathologist certified by the American Speech-Language and Hearing Association (ASHA) and the state of California.
 She received her undergraduate degree in Psychology from Occidental College with a focus in researching autism spectrum disorders.
 She interned at the Center for Developing Kids (CDK) in Pasadena, CA her last year of college and spent time there working with children receiving services in PT, OT, and Speech.
 She fell in love with speech and language therapy following this experience and began her pursuit of graduate studies in Speech Language Pathology.
 Katya graduated with her Master of Science degree in Speech and Language Pathology from Boston University.
 During her graduate experience, she worked in several different settings including an elementary school, Massachusetts General Hospital-Cognitive Outpatient Unit, and Boston University’s Academic Speech, Language, and Hearing Center.
 At the center she gained experience working with adults treating aphasia, fluency disorders, and TBI.
 She also gained experience treating preschool aged children with speech, language, and cognitive deficits.
+Katya is currently expanding her scope of practice into pediatric feeding/swallowing disorders and adult speech/language and swallowing disorders.
 Katya’s love for the field of speech and language pathology is founded primarily in her love for children.
 She is passionate about serving children with complex communication needs and works to facilitate their relationships with their families and their communities by creating functional, specific, and individualized treatment plans for each child in her care.
 When she has free time, Katya enjoys reading, exercising, and spending time with her family and church community.

 For more information about this program: